AymenEEE/AymenEEE.github.io/projects/DC_DC.md

 In our case we will need around 40w rating, which will be scaled by to account for inefficiencies by divding the power rating by the minimum expected efficiency (85%), giving us 47W.
 This is a relatively low power converter, so we can go for a Flyback or a Double Switch Forward converter.
 They offer similar power ratings, however a double switch does not have the voltage osccillations seen in a Flyback.
 I will explain the difference in the section below.

-<h2>Flyback vs Double switch forward converter</h2>
+<h2>Single-switched flyback vs double-switched</h2>
 (insert an image of both topologies)

 In both converters, a PWM signal switches the single MOSFET in a Flyback (and the two MOSFET's in a Double Switch), and when PWM is ON the primary coil of the transformer is charged.
 At this stage the diode in the output stage is reverse biased because the secondary voltage is negative , meaning no current flows in the secondary coil.
 When PWM is OFF, the secondary coil voltage reverses to maintain current flow, forward biasing the diode.
 The abrupt change of current in the primary coil causes voltage spikes on the MOSFET's drain due to leakage inductance, which need to be dampened in some way to protect the MOSFET.

 If we want to keep the flyback topology, we may consider using a snubber circuit which dissipates the voltage spikes as heat.
 There are a few snubber circuits we could use like the resistor-capacitor(RC) and resistor-capacitor-diode (RCD), all of which can achieve the desired results to some extent.

 The Double Switch Forward converter also works in a similar fashion, however it uses two diodes that enter into conduction mode when the primary coil voltage oscillates.
 This practically wastes less energy and allows the use of MOSFETS with smaller voltage ratings, which are likely to switch faster.
-The drawback of this topology is its 50% duty cycle limit, which is in place to prevent MOSFETs from conducting at the same time as the diodes.
+The main drawback of this topology is its 50% duty cycle limit, which is in place to prevent MOSFETs from conducting at the same time as the diodes.
+It also uses more components, however the MOSFET only needs to be rated for Vin.

+Given the limited choice of components, it was more convenient for me to go for the double-switched converter as it requires lower voltage MOSFETs and reduces risk of overvoltage that might occur in a flyback.

 <h2>Simulation</h2>
-<h3>Flyback</h3>
-The converter was initially simulated using ideal switches
+<h3>Double switched</h3>
+(insert circuit)
+(insert output voltage, )